 - Explore how to help parents create memories & enhance parenting opportunities

 - Be aware of the support organisations and options for help following discharge from hospital including a subsequent pregnancy

 - The importance of self-care for the practitioner

 Complete at your own pace within twelve (12) weeks.
 Estimated time of completion is 5-6 hours.
-Please note: There is a time limit to how long this course can be accessed – This online training will need to be completed within twelve weeks from your commencement date.

 This Program has been developed by Eliza Strauss who is a Bereavement Midwife and co-founder of the Perinatal Loss Centre.
 To find out more about the presenter, see the attached information.